innovationOUtside/vce-generic-guide/g-vce_homepage_jupyterlab.md

 ```

-JupyterLab provides an integrated development environment (IDE) that provides access to a file broiwser and a wide range of file editors, including a fully featured Jupyter notebook editor.
+JupyterLab provides an integrated development environment (IDE) that provides access to a file browser and a wide range of file editors, including a fully featured Jupyter notebook editor.

-The JupyterLab environment distributed as part of the VCE includes several preinstalled JupyterLab extensions to improve the usability of the environment and support your studies.
+The JupyterLab environment distributed as part of the VCE includes several pre-installed JupyterLab extensions that enhance the usability of the environment to support your studies.

 ```{note}
 The JupyterLab extensions that have been preinstalled into the VCE may differ from module to module.